I was told there were only four,

 Instruments they hold, for they are a band,

-Though their song is a tune to be feared.
+Though their song is one to be feared.

-The fourth one is hidden behind a blue curtain,
+The fourth is hidden behind a blue curtain,

-What else lies behind it, I'm not quite certain,
+What else lies behind it, I'm not yet certain,

 But I'm sure that I don't want to know.